Retreats and Quiet Days

 Time to be quiet with God can be found in a Quiet Day of a few hours or in a residential retreat of several days or longer.
 It may have a leader who gives food for thought in a programme of talks, or be individually guided when someone meets with you for a period each day or just be a time away from the pressures of everyday life.
 It may be spent in complete silence or have times of quiet and times of conversation.

-For more information, or to advertise your own Quiet Day, please go to the Quiet Days in Devon website.
+For more information, or to advertise your own Quiet Day, please go to the UK Quiet Days website.

 For more information on retreats in general and national retreat centres, go to The Retreat Association www.retreats.org.uk